Estimated reading time: 5 minutes

 Many churches use committees to serve this same purpose.

-These councils or committees should be made up of a group of the right people to discuss, debate and make decisions about the operation of the organization.
+These councils or committees should be composed of the right people to discuss, debate, and make decisions about the organization’s operations.

-People selected to serve on these committees should be those with knowledge, experience, and a passion for the topic.
+People selected to serve on these committees should have knowledge, experience, and a passion for the topic.

 Church Personnel Committee